Updated: Sep 30, 2022

 But do they have authority to simply decide that they are the ruling Sanhedrin?
 Of course not!
 They have no judicial authority whatsoever.
 By this standard, any group of 23 or 71 Jewish men could claim they are the new Sanhedrin.

 So, if Israel already provides for an Orthodox religious court system, why are these men seeking to re-establish the Sanhedrin?
-And why would all of this be of interest for Bible-believing Christians?
-The answer to both these questions is that the main item on their agenda is not one of every day justice, but one which stirs great controversy among both Jews and Christians: they are preparing a renewed priesthood (including the high priest), for the rebuilding of the third Temple in Jerusalem.
+And why would all of this be of interest to Bible-believing Christians?
+The answer to both these questions is that the main item on their agenda is not one of everyday justice, but one which stirs great controversy among both Jews and Christians: they are preparing a renewed priesthood (including the high priest), for the rebuilding of the third Temple in Jerusalem.

 Evangelicals and the New Sanhedrin